In mid-2020, Barclaycard started sending a letter to some customers saying where they may have had raised their credit limit too high.

 Are you getting enough compensation?

 This is hard to tell.
-Most people leaving comments seem to be happy so far, but it depends exactly what happened to you.
+It depends exactly what happened to you.

 If you are told you are not on the list to get compensation, it is worth going back with a reasoned explanation about when they should have seen you were in trouble.
 For example, you may have complained about overdraft charges saying you couldn’t afford them.